Code-Institute-Submissions/zeezee/README.md

 ## Code Institute / Full Stack Frameworks

 ZeeZee Bijoux is an e-commerce site, where the shopper can browse for handmade, unique jewelry.
-This project was built as my final milestone project for the Code Institute Full Stack Web Development diploma.
+This site was built as my final milestone project for the Code Institute Full Stack Web Development diploma.
 The purpose of ZeeZee Bijoux online shop is to provide a nice, intuitive platform for the artist to share her bijoux with potential shoppers, so they can easily buy them, and become a part of ZeeZee Community.
 ![AmIresponsive](https://github.com/krisztinatxt/zeezee/blob/master/media/amiresponsive.PNG "Responsive Image")